 If you successfully complete the course, you will be awarded Qualified Teacher Status or “QTS” and a PGCE.
 We currently offer a Level 7 PGCE programme which will enable you to gain 120 credits - 60 of these credits can be used towards further study at Master's level.

 Is QTS of equal value to a PGCE?

 QTS is the professional qualification that is required to teach in state schools in England and Wales.
 However, regulations vary in different countries – some insist on the academic qualification of PGCE.
 If you intend to teach abroad you should check the regulations in the relevant country.

-University of Greenwich accredits the Postgraduate Certificate in Education element of our course.
-You do not need to travel to Greenwich - all your learning will still be your placement school and in our weekly training sessions in Braintree.
-You will, however, be invited to attend their graduation ceremony.
+The University of Greenwich accredits the Postgraduate Certificate in Education element of our course.
+You do not need to travel to Greenwich - all your learning will still be at your placement school and in our weekly training sessions in Braintree.
+You will, however, be invited to attend the university's graduation ceremony.